ConesaLab/TensorPLS/README.md

 <p align="center">
   <img src="https://github.com/alejanner/TensorPLS/blob/main/man/figures/GEfactorsIntersection.png" alt="Tines that drives the components" width="600">
 </p>
+### Interpreting time-point contributions

-What do you see?
+What do we see in the plot?
-Each point represents a time point projected on the first two components.
+Each point represents a **time point** projected onto the first two components.

-If a time point is far from the origin, it means it contributes strongly to shaping the components, i.e., it is influential for class separation.”
+- Points **far from the origin (0,0)** → contribute strongly to shaping the components, i.e. they are **influential for class separation**.
+- Points **close to the origin** → have little impact on the components.
+- **Distance from the origin ∝ importance** of the time point.
+- **Direction** indicates which component is being driven.
+- **Sign (positive/negative)** reflects the *phase*: time points with opposite signs drive the components in opposite directions.
+- **Clustered points** suggest time points with a similar role.
+- **Outliers** indicate key time points strongly influencing the model.

+---

+### Biological interpretation

-So this analysis gives us not only a list of important features, but also a temporal fingerprint:
+This analysis provides not only a list of important features, but also a **temporal fingerprint**:

-Are the discriminative patterns concentrated in early time points?
+- Are the discriminative patterns concentrated in **early time points**?

-Do we see divergence later in the time course?
+- Do we see divergence only **later in the time course**?

-Are different omics layers driven by different times?”
+- Are different **omics layers** driven by different times?

-This allows us to interpret the model in a biologically meaningful way — linking features to the specific time windows where they are most relevant.
+ This allows us to interpret the model in a **biologically meaningful way** — linking features to the **specific time windows** where they are most relevant.